Near coincidences and nilpotent division fields: Nilpotent division fields of prime level

 \subsection{The case of complex multiplication}

-One of the interesting properties of elliptic curves with complex multiplication is that their mod $p$ representations almost always have their images in a Cartan subgroup.
-From the discussion in \cite[Pages 194-195]{SerreLecturesOnMWThm} we get the following theorem.
+One of the interesting properties of elliptic curves with complex multiplication is that their mod $p$ representations almost always have their images in the normalizer of a Cartan subgroup.
+Proposition 1.14(i) and (ii) of \cite{Zyw} state the following.